As a young girl, I was the victim of human trafficking. Today, I own an Information

 There are over 212 million migrant workers worldwide.
 Over 50 million of these are women employed as domestic workers and nannies.
 Although millions of these women have disproportionately fallen victim to human trafficking and modern day human slavery, there are millions who are the exact opposite of helpless.

 Millions of migrant workers have succeeded and have become masters of social media and mobile technology to communicate with family back home.
 I know for a certainty, if we can reach out to these women and ask them to volunteer to help those less fortunate than themselves, they will do so.
-I know because we have built such a network and have quietly registered over 14,000 volunteers scattered all over the world.
+I know because we have built such a network and have quietly registered over a thousands volunteers scattered all over the world.

 When we use technology, combined with community service, to engage these women in the fight against human trafficking, we are helping the women who volunteer every bit as much, as the victims they may save.
 The very act of the world asking for their help will make them smile and if we can successfully engage them in community service then will have given their lives new meaning that goes beyond the floors they mop or the toilets they clean.